emberjs/rfcs/text/0000-handlebars-strict-mode.md

    We intend to move to an "attributes syntax always mean attributes" (and use modifiers for the rare cases of setting properties).
-We briefly considered groupping that change into the strict mode opt-in, but ultimately decided it would be too confusing for strict mode to include such a change.
+We briefly considered grouping that change into the strict mode opt-in, but ultimately decided it would be too confusing for strict mode to include such a change.
 It's better to deprecate the feature and make this an app-wide setting.